Japanese Taiko Drumming in Berlin

 Moreover, you can book our group for any special event with a programm fitting particularly to your needs – find an insight on youtube.

-Our highlight after the lockdown measures was to celebrate 5 years iki iki TAIKO on 7th August 2021 in the ufaFabrik on the big open-air stage – the whole concert in full length is available on DVD, but have an insight into it here:
+One of our highlights after the lockdown measures was to celebrate 5 years iki iki TAIKO on 7th August 2021 in the ufaFabrik on the big open-air stage – the whole concert in full length is available on DVD, but have an insight into it here: